Mysia14/cpnt270-a3/README.md

 6. Refresh it and check your new post in the page.

-1. Then please go to (https://awesome-hugle-b156ed.netlify.app/).
+7. Then please go to (https://awesome-hugle-b156ed.netlify.app/).
+It will show your last photo/image you have posted.